CowboyCollective/CowboyCollective.github.io/About.md

 <h1>How do I become a Cowboy Collective Card Carrying Cowboy?</h1>

-Becoming a member is easy!
-All you have to do is contribute to the collective!
+We have a saying around these parts which is "anyone can be a cowboy," and we **mean** it!
 Mosey on over to the [contribute](https://cowboycollective.cc/Submit) section to learn more!
 <br><br><br><br>

-<h1>How do I keep in touch?</h1>
+<h1>Keep in Touch</h1>
 Sign up to our ["Cowboy Mail" newsletter](https://mailchi.mp/0592cc9ce576/cowboymail).
 Or check the website every now and again.
 <br><br><br><br>